Sport is a universal language. It teaches team spirit, confidence, discipline and strenght und offers young people a goal worth achieving.

 With the help of my teammates in Karlsruhe I sent a packet to Vogan in December 2010 including two French rugby books, seven rugby balls and 20 mouthgards for the team in Togo.
 Before the first season we were able to equip the team with jerseys and shoes due to further generous donators.
-This allowed the PRC to participate in the Togolese Rugby Championship in 2011 as well as their second season in 2012.
+This allowed the PRC to participate in the Togolese Rugby Championship in 2011 as well as their fourth season in 2014.

 The team ist officially registered for the championships and thus receives a total of 300.000 CFA (ca. 450€) by the togolese rugby federation for transportation to the matches (http://www.fetogrugby.com/Mainsite/).

 My person of trust is Monsieur BIOSSE, an honest man with a lot of courage for the good thing who has its own organization for the fight against illiteracy called CJVDI (see my other projects).